ergoplatform/ergodocs/docs/dev/protocol/transactions.md

 ### Data Inputs

-[**Data inputs**](read-only-inputs.md) are unique concept created by Ergo and were included into Cardano with the Vasil Hardfork.
+[**Data inputs**](read-only-inputs.md) are a unique concept created by Ergo which have been included into Cardano with the *Vasil* Hardfork.
 These allow multiple transactions to share a data-input box, which will store only a single reference to the box in the block.

 ## Overview